Putting our merchants first: How Bold prepares for Black Friday traffic

 That’s all well and good, but as everyone should know, a backup is only valid if it’s tested.
 Because of this, we try to have planned service outages every few months to ensure that the backups kick in and perform as expected.

 Even though you tested for everything you can think of, you still don’t know what you don’t know.
-It’s likely impossible to know every possible scenario that can potentially occur, so it’s important to have an “Oh, F*&%” plan.
+It’s likely impossible to know every possible scenario that can potentially occur, so it’s important to have a backup plan.

 In a time of chaos, it’s nice to have a simple cheat sheet of priorities.
-Deciding which limb to cut off in order to save the rest of the body is never a fun conversation, but it’s better to discuss it when things are going well, rather than while you’re stressed and panicking because you’re bleeding out.
+Deciding which limb to cut off in order to save the rest of the body is never a fun conversation, but it’s better to discuss it when things are going well, rather than while you’re stressed and panicking.

 At Bold we have a few such priority lists: